bengreenier/docker-mon/README.md

 `mon` does this by observing the container metadata, and if `State.Running`, `state.Restarting`, are false, and `state.ExitCode` matches the expected value (default is `0`), it will remove the container.

+## Arguments 🙋‍♀️

+`mon` supports some command-line arguments to control it's behavior.
+Here they are:

+- `control` - Docker control socket.
+Default is `unix:///var/run/docker.sock`.
+- `prefix` - Docker container prefix to limit observation to.
+Default is empty, meaning no prefix is required, all containers will be observed.
+- `interval` - Interval to poll at (in ms).
+Default is `10000` (10s).
+- `retries` - Max retry count for failed docker commands.
+Default is `10`.

 ## Metadata 🧬

 `mon` supports some additional metadata on containers, that inform it's actions.
 Here they are: